“What Lives?” – The Fire that Lights Itself

 Approach: 88% actionable / conventional; 12% inspirational, poetic, or self-recursive.

 What Lives?
-A Meta-Analysis of Diverse Opinions on the Definition of Life preprint of the paper on Arxiv.
+A Meta-Analysis of Diverse Opinions on the Definition of Life paper in the journal Biological Theory.

 Props to Mike Levin for inviting me.
 I’m proud to be the outlier at the edge of the chart.